nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux.md

 4. Click on that link to install Nuxeo: [apt://nuxeo](apt://nuxeo).
 5. Follow the instructions displayed.
     If it's your first install, you can configure:
-    *   the bind address,
+    *   The bind address
-    *   the port,
+    *   The port
-    *   the database (a preconfigured PostgreSQL database is suggested by default).
+    *   The database (a preconfigured PostgreSQL database is suggested by default).
         The platform is installed as a service.
-It is automatically started and set to automatically start at boot.
+It is automatically started and set to automatically start at boot
 6. Open a browser and type the URL `http://NUXEO_SERVER/nuxeo/`.
     The [startup wizard]({{page page='configuration-wizard'}}) is displayed so you can setup your Nuxeo platform and select the module you want to install.